gitter-badger/api-star/README.md

     $ curl http://127.0.0.1:5000/day-of-week/?date=1979-03-04
     {"day": "Sunday"}

-## Documentation, schema generation & client libraries.
+## Documentation & schema generation.

 API Star provides support for automatic documentation and schema generation.
 Let's add an endpoint that will render API documentation when requested